parsimap/mui-persistent-drawer/README.md

 ## Changelog

+### Version: `1.0.9`

+* The direction issues were resolved and completely supported ltr as well as rtl direction.

 ### Version: `1.0.5`

 * The right property was added to a component to adapt that with another component on the right side of the main